American Phoenix

 Major Agustus put down the phone.
 He wondered if he was committing treason.
 Certainly he was in violation of orders.
 He'd just called Sargent Jones, and set up a meeting - a meeting that could well place him with the resisters.
 He looked again at the orders on his desk, the ones that directed his intelligence unit to prepare assessments regarding his old neighborhood, and to access certain data bases regarding gang membership and other aspects of criminal activity there.
 He was to have a week, and then join the planning group as they got ready to make their strategy and tactics for invading and conquoring part of their own country.
 The orders didn't say invade and conquor, but it was all the same in any event.

 He'd asked General Gordon about Possie Commitatus, the law that forbade the armed forces of the United States from being involved in domestic strife.
 He was told not to worry.
-The President was making a finding that placed this activity in one of the exceptions.
+The President was making a finding that placed this activity in one of the exceptions - it was all going to come under the Domestic Terrorist definition of the Patriot Act.
 Leave that stuff to the politicians the General said.
 Of course, what wasn't said was what was going to happen if their own forces refused orders.
 Or at least he, Major Agustus, wasn't involved in that.
 But he'd seen Coronel Arthur going in General Gordon's office after the briefing.
 Coronel Arthur being the head of a very large military police unit that had just recently been doubled in size on the base.
 Didn't take a rocket scientist to figure that one out.
 The Army was going to arrest anyone who refused orders, and by that means coerce anyone on the fence, anyone who hadn't figured it out yet.

 Something intelligent and organized was involved in this.
 The real question to Agustus was, do we root them out and make more chaos and war and riot, or do we negotiate and make peace.
 Some folks likened what was happening to civil war, but that seemed false as well.
 As an intelligence officer he knew what he didn't know, and he knew mostly that he didn't know what he needed to know.